cal250/version2_portfolio/content/projects/ChatBudddies.md

   - jest
   - socket io
   - golang
   - chi
   - mysql
-company: 'chatBuddies'
+company: 'softsol'
 showInProjects: true
 ---

-ChatBuddies is a platform that connects users for meaningful conversations and support.
-It fosters community and helps build lasting connections through messaging.
+IDMAN Extension is an extension that scans a cetain site and retrives information for dowload to access locally.